Skip to main content

 settings.notificationsEnabled = true

-// Set up notification time frames from 08:30 to 17:45, on all work days.
+// Set up notification timeframes from 08:30 to 17:45, on all work days.

 settings.setNotificationTime([AACUserNotificationTimeframe(startHour: 8,